JRPM and Intergenerational Day

 Some of the benefits to intergenerational activities are obvious, like bringing together people of all ages that may not normally get to spend time together.
 But it’s also an opportunity to share stories, teach language, celebrate culture, learn something new, be more active and bring a greater sense of responsibility to the people in our lives.
 By spending time with people of different ages, it helps us to see things in a different way and feel more compassion for people outside of our own age group.

 We would love to see how you connect in your communities with people of all ages.
-Enter our photo contest to win a prize pack which includes a $50 Visa gift card.
-Deadline to enter is June 22nd!
+If you have a story or photo to share, please e-mail us at [email protected].

 For more information on the upcoming celebration dates in June, click here.